frankqianms/mcp-agent/README.md

 1. Select the Teams Toolkit icon on the left in the VS Code toolbar.
 1. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
 1. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.
+1. You'll see this log information in console if the app starts successfully.
+    ```
+    Tools loaded

+    name: mcp__math__add
+    description:

+    name: mcp__math__multiply
+    description:

+    name: mcp__weather__get-alerts
+    description: Get weather alerts for a US state

+    name: mcp__weather__get-forecast
+    description: Get weather forecast for a location in the US

+    name: mcp__apic-api__list_apis
+    description: List a collection of APIs from Azure API Center.

+    name: mcp__apic-api__list_api_versions
+    description: List a collection of API versions from Azure API Center.

+    name: mcp__apic-api__list_api_definitions
+    description: List a collection of API definitions from Azure API Center.

+    name: mcp__apic-api__export_api_definition
+    description: Export a specific API definition from Azure API Center.

+    name: azure_repair_tool
+    description: Use this tool for repair-related or OpenAPI-based queries.
+It will call the Azure agent to handle the request.

+    Agent initialized successfully with tools from MCP servers and Azure AI Foundry Agent
+    ```
 1. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.
 1. You will receive a welcome message from the bot, or send any message to get a response.